philipomoigui/philipomoigui/README.md

 ### Hi there 👋

 Hello!!!
 Welcome!!!
-The name is Philip Omoigui, for the most part I am a Backend Engineer but I do anything revolving around the web using javascript and c# with the right motivation and a little bourbon.
+The name is Philip Omoigui, for the most part I am a Backend Engineer but I do anything revolving around the web using javascript and c# with the right motivation.

 What I work on these days;